leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 ## To automate or not to automate

-At this point I wanted to automate it all in order to get daily reports (or something like that).
+At this point I wanted to automate it all to get daily reports (or something like that).

 After giving it some thought, I decided that it won't worth it.
 The reasoning behind this decision was: